 I tried to speak with her to speak with me about any problems she faces, but she answers that she finds her friends understand her better than me.
 What should I do?
 Thanks.

 In this counseling answer:

 •Be patient with her and don’t push her.
-This is a natural phase of growth and development as she is seeking her own identity in an ever-changing body and emotions.
+This is a natural phase of growth and development as she is seeking her own identity.

 Check out this counseling video